 Labour market position

 Having looked at the educational trajectory in some detail, we move to the respondents’ labour market situation in wave 8 when they were aged 25.
 In the preceding analysis, we found that ethnic minority students, with the exception of Chinese and Indians, performed less well than did white students in the primary effects but better in the second effects.
 The first result arose chiefly from family disadvantages and the second result obtained in spite of family poverty.
-A question that would lend itself in this regard is: did their aspiration and determination pay off?
+A question that would lend itself in this regard is: did their aspiration, determination and efforts pay off?
 In other words, did ethnic minority students obtain occupational and earnings’ positon commensurate with their human capital investment?
 How well did they fare in their earlier career life as compared with their white peers?

 (Table 7 about here)

-Table 7 shows the main characteristics of the respondents’ labour market positions at wave 8.
-The data cover percentage with a degree, labour-market position, and weekly take-home pay by ethnicity.
-It is clear that people of ethnic minority heritages are well educated and have a higher likelihood of having a degree-level qualification than do the majority, with those from Black African, Indian and Chinese heritages having a probability nearly twice as high.
+Table 7 shows the main characteristics of the respondents’ human capital and labour market positions at wave 8.
+The data cover percentage with a degree, labour-market position, and gross and net weekly incomes by ethnicity.
+Labour market position is a combination of employment status and class position with four categories: salariat and non-salariat among the employed, and unemployed and inactive among the workless.
+Gross weekly pay is payment from the main job for those in employment, with the workless including the unemployed. full-time students, looking after home and sick and disabled having no earnings from the labour market.
+36 of the respondents reported abnormally high earnings (over £100 per hour) and these are omitted from analysis following the government instructions in the collection of earnings data (see LFS, 2015: 384), ,It is clear that people of ethnic minority heritages are well educated and have a higher likelihood of having a degree-level qualification than do the majority, with those from Black African, Indian and Chinese heritages having a probability nearly twice as high.
 It is noteworthy in this regard that even those from Pakistani, Bangladeshi and Black Caribbean origins who grew up in poverty-ridden homes outperform whites in gaining a degree qualification.